Umpires

 This page is dedicated to umpires.

 We know many umpires are not 'attached' to teams and we want to ensure you are kept informed about issues which affect you.
-Therefore, our umpiring secretary is going to be keeping an up-to-date list of all Worcestershire umpires.
-This will ensure if there are changes to fixtures, etc, we can email directly.
-To ensure you are on the list please email our umpiring secretary
+Therefore, Max, our umpiring secretary is going to be keeping an up-to-date list of all Worcestershire umpires and will send out regular emails.
+If you are not sure if you are on list contact her on the link below to check.

 We have also created an WCNL Umpires WhatsApp group - to get answers to our queries, to share a scenario to see if you could have made a different decision and to help each other out if we need cover.
 If you wish to be added to the group please email our Umpiring Secretary (link above).

-All England Full Domestic Rules Guidance 2016 - rulebook
+All England Full Domestic Rules Guidance - Officiating Resources

 Want to become an umpire?